devisnotnull/aws-serverless-lamda-starter-kit/README.md

 ## What will we be working with

 `AWS Lambda` is a service that lets you run code without provisioning or managing servers.
 AWS Lambda executes your code only when needed and scales automatically, from a few requests per day to thousands per second.
-Although Lambda does not support PHP natively, it has been recently extended to support AWS Lambda runtime API and layers capabilities.
-Because of this, it is possible to build a native PHP runtime for Lambda functions.

 `AWS DynamoDB` is a key-value and document database that delivers single-digit millisecond performance at any scale.
 It’s a fully managed, multiregion, multimaster database with built-in security, backup and restore, and in-memory caching for internet-scale applications.